Qena: Transportation

 Qena has a network of streets, roads and highways with greenery and flowered pavements.
 From the city there is a road that crosses the Eastern Desert to port Safaga on the Red Sea.

-The United States Air Force conducted classified operations from Wadi Qena airfield from the 1970s to the 1990s, under the code names Coronet Scabbard, Coronel Aspen, Coronet Drake, and Coronet Mallard.
+The United States Air Force conducted classified operations from Wadi Qena airfield from the 1970s to the 1990s, under the code names Coronet Scabbard (Facebook group under same name), Coronet Aspen, Coronet Drake, and Coronet Mallard.
 The 4401st Combat Support Squadron (Provisional) maintained a near-constant CENTAF presence there.
 Part of these operations probably included Lockheed MC-130 flights during the Desert One rescue attempts for the U.S. hostages in Tehran in the late 1970s.